microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDevice.md

 ```

 ### -ObjectId
-Specifies the ID of a device in Azure AD.
+Specifies the ID of a device in Microsoft Entra ID.

 ```yaml
 Type: String